 Cooking this for breakfast, I tend to go simple and just add in a few herbs or mushrooms.
 But if I’m using this for a quick but substantial supper, I cook a pan of additional vegetables such as courgette, mushroom, peppers and spinach, and stir them in at the end with whatever fresh herbs I have to hand.
 You can serve it on toast, or with saute potatoes or salad.
 Really, it’s up to whatever you feel like, and what ever you have in the fridge – there are no rules!
 So why not give it a try and see what combinations you can come up with.
 Let me know what your favourite turns out to be.

 Tofu scramble (serves 2) basic recipe

-Heat the oil in a small pan and saute the onion until soft.
+- Heat 2 tablespoons of waterl in a small pan over a medium heat and sauté the onion until soft.
 Crumble in the tofu and cook gently for a minute then add the turmeric, tamari and pepper.
 Continue to heat gently for another few minutes then serve.